 I’m convinced that food is a fundamental issue of our time, radically affecting children’s health, behavior and well-being, and, frankly, the continued existence of the planet.
 This blog is my attempt to further the conversation.
 I share my personal experiences raising my young daughter, as well as ideas, tools and resources.
 I also report on related news, research and issues.
 I hope you’ll join the discussion.

 My name is Christina Le Beau, and I’m a longtime journalist who worked for newspapers for 10 years before going solo as a freelance writer.
 In my reporter days, I covered business and health care, honing a research obsession, geekworthy interest in details and low tolerance for bull.
-As a freelancer, I still cover business, especially if there’s an environmental angle.
-But mostly I write about topics like those I follow on this blog, namely food literacy and sustainability, with a good dose of food politics.
+As a freelancer, I still cover business, particularly eco and activist entrepreneurs.
+Other favorite topics: food literacy, food advocacy, food politics, sustainable agriculture, progressive education, road-tripping and road-schooling, and living smaller and slower.